Innocent Spouse Tax Relief

 When you may feel deceived or let down by your former spouse, a skilled tax professional can help you find a way out of burdensome tax liabilities stemming from a joint filing.

-What Are My Tax Relief Options for Unpaid Taxes I Know Nothing About?
+Tax Relief Options For Unpaid Taxes

 If the IRS or state tax authority is pursuing you for payment on taxes owed from a year when you were married, you may feel like you have no options other than to pay.
 Divorced or widowed spouses are often surprised in these situations, as they knew nothing about this outstanding tax debt from their joint tax filing.
 Fortunately, depending on the case, they may be eligible for relief.